Scripts

 After the game

-Your kid had a bad game.
-Here's what to say.
+After a bad baseball game.
+What to say.

 30-second read →